pgpmartin/NanoBAC_pipeline/README.md

 ### Option 1: install everything yourself

 You can manually install all these tools and make sure they are accessible via your `$PATH`.
 When using a cluster (using `snakemake --cluster` as explained below), many of these tools may already be accessible via [environment modules](http://modules.sourceforge.net/).
-However, you will probably need to modify the `SnakeFile` to adapt it to your own system/environment (see the lines starting by `envmodules:` and see the [documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#using-environment-modules)).
+In order to use them, you need to install snakemake version >5.9.0 and to modify the `SnakeFile` to adapt it to your own system/environment: see the commented lines starting by `envmodules:` and see the [documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#using-environment-modules).
+The lines are commented in order for the pipeline to also work with earlier versions of snakemake.

 ### Option 2: install R/NanoBAC and let conda do the rest